clellandk2/Portfolio/Harder Problems/Project Euler #152/readme.txt

 A pytest file is included to verify correctness:

-Checks the example case n=45
+Checks the example cases n = 35 and n=45
 Checks the known solution for n=80
+Checks that no solutions are found for n = 20

 Run tests via:
 python test_problem152.py